Print

 Instructions

-1. Combine ¾ cup rice, milk, sugar, and salt in a large dutch oven or small stock pot.** Bring to a low boil over medium-high heat, stirring occasionally.
+1. Combine ¾ cup rice, milk, water, sugar, and salt in a large dutch oven or small stock pot.*** Bring to a low boil over medium-high heat, stirring occasionally.
 Once boiling, lower the heat and let it simmer uncovered for about 30 minutes, until the rice is starting to fall apart.
 Stir occasionally as it simmers.

 2. Add the remaining ¼ cup of rice, and simmer for another 20 minutes, unti that rice is cooked through but still holding its shape, and the liquid has thickened significantly.
 Stir a little more frequently for these last 20 minutes, scraping the bottom often.
 If/when it develops a skin, feel free to lift it away with a fork, or just stir it back in.